 1 Projects which were awarded Sustainability and Affordability points are eligible to receive federal subsidy.
 2 These PWSs serve a population less than or equal to 10,000 and are considered "small" for the purposes of DWSRF and are qualified to receive federal subsidy.
-2 This project is eligible for DWSRF under federal rules, however, there is no point category in the current Priority Ranking System for which this project qualifies, therefore, no ranking 3 points have been awarded.
+3 These projects were listed on the original SFY 2016 PPL, but did not proceed.
+Per the SFY 2016 IUP, these projects are not eligible for subsidy in SFY 2017.
+4 This project is eligible for DWSRF under federal rules, however, there is no point category in the current Priority Ranking System for which this project qualifies, therefore, no ranking points have been awarded.